sourachakra/SCoSPARC/README.md

 # SCoSPARC
-This repository contains codes and results for the paper "Self-supervised co-salient object detection via feature correspondence at multiple scales".
+This repository contains codes and results for the paper:

+Self-supervised co-salient object detection via feature correspondence at multiple scales

 Souradeep Chakraborty, Dimitris Samaras